Skip to Content

 10. Connect with a higher power

-Whether you believe in a god or gods, the energy of the Universe, Mother Earth and nature, connecting to a higher power allows us to find trust in ourselves and our circumstances and helps relieve us of worry.
+Whether you believe in a god or gods, the energy of the Universe, Mother Earth and nature, developing a deeper connection to a higher power allows us to find trust in ourselves and our circumstances and helps relieve us of worry.

 Believing in a higher power allows us to let go.
 It can get us out of the nitty-gritty details of our lives and allow us to be more present for each moment in our life.
 When we trust that someone or something else is guiding us and will be there to deliver us to happiness allows us to give up controlling everything.